Pure perimeter laws for Wilson lines observables: Introduction

 \subsection{Relation to other work}

 Several recent papers~\cite{flv2022, flv2023, flv2020, f2022b, c2019, sc2019, a2021} consider lattice gauge theories or lattice Higgs models with finite gauge groups.
-In all of these papers, the aim is to describe the leading order asymptotics of \( \langle W_{\gamma_n} \rangle_{\beta,\kappa} \) in a dilute gas limit, for \( \gamma_n \) being a loop or path along the boundary of a rectangle.
+In all of these papers, the aim is to describe the leading order asymptotics of \( \langle W_{\gamma_n} \rangle_{\beta,\kappa} \) in a dilute gas limit, with \( \gamma_n \) being a loop or path along the boundary of a rectangle.
 A dilute gas limit means that the parameters \( \beta \) or \( \kappa \) are chosen such that they go to either zero or infinity as the length of the path goes to infinity in such a way that the density of plaquettes assigned a non-zero spin goes to zero with the length of the path.
 Such results are also said to be perturbative.
-In contrast, the main results of this paper do not require the parameters to be very small or very large compared to the length of the path to get a small error term.
-In addition, our results substantially strengthen the results of~\cite{flv2022, flv2023, flv2020, f2022b, c2019, sc2019, a2021} in the special case that \( G \) and \( H \) are both cyclic groups; both by enabling the parameters to be kept fixed but also by substantially reducing the error term even in the dilute gas limit.
-While the methods of~\cite{flv2022, flv2023, flv2020, f2022b, c2019, sc2019, a2021} are relatively similar, the current paper uses very different techniques that seem more suitable in a non-dilute setting.
+In contrast, the main results of this paper do not require the parameters to be very small or very large compared to the length of the path in order to get a small error term.
+As a consequence, our results substantially strengthen the results of~\cite{flv2022, flv2023, flv2020, f2022b, c2019, sc2019, a2021} in the special case that \( G \) and \( H \) are both cyclic groups.
+In addition, the error term obtained by this technique is smaller than the error term obtained in these papers also in the dilute gas limit.
+While the methods of~\cite{flv2022, flv2023, flv2020, f2022b, c2019, sc2019, a2021} are relatively similar, the current paper uses very different techniques that seem more suitable in a non-dilute setting, and that in instead similar to the techniques employed in~\cite{fv2023}~and~\cite{f2024}.